SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Introduction

-Given some data, statistical model selection methods can be applied to estimate the set of contexts and, for some type of responses, the family of probability measures characterizing the distribution of the response sequence.
-The theoretical framework introduced in \cite{Duarte:19} addressed a model selection algorithm for the particular case when the objects in the response sequence refer to functions.
-More specifically, to EEG functions.
-Nevertheless, the proposed mathematical framework is general enough to consider modeling other kind of objects like responses taking values in a categorical set or in the reals.
-In the same way that context tree models have found applications in several research areas such as neuroscience, genetics \cite{Leonardi2009} and linguistics \cite{galves:12}, this new theoretical framework can find applications in different research areas.
+Given some data, statistical model selection methods can be applied to estimate the set of contexts and, in some cases, the family of probability measures characterizing the distribution of the response sequence.
+The theoretical framework introduced in \cite{Duarte:19} addressed a model selection algorithm for the particular case in which the objects of the response sequence refer to functions (e.g., electrophysiological data).
+Nevertheless, the proposed mathematical framework is general enough to model other kind of objects in the response sequences such as responses taking values in a categorical set, in the real line or in $\mathds{R}^n$.
+In the same way that context tree models have found applications in several research areas such as neuroscience, genetics \citep{Leonardi2009} and linguistics \citep{galves:12}, this new theoretical framework can find applications in research areas beyond neuroscience.
+For this reason, its computational implementation is useful.

-This paper introduces the SeqROCTM Matlab toolbox.
-A toolbox that implements a new mathematical framework offering several statistical model selection algorithms for sequences of random objects driven by context tree models.
-It addresses the cases when the objects in the response sequence take values in a functional space or in a categorical set.
-Besides, it offers some other functionalities for the manipulation of context tree models like model selection algorithms for context tree models and simulation of context tree models.
+This paper introduces the SeqROCTM Matlab toolbox, a set of computational tools for working with sequences of random objects driven by context tree models.
+In addition to the statistical software, this article makes other contributions.
+We formalize two model selection procedures for sequences of random objects driven by context tree models with categorical responses.
+We also formalize and define general conditions for the use of the Smaller Maximizer Criteria (SMC) to tune model selection algorithms for both context tree models and sequence of random objects driven by context tree models.

+Since the stimuli sequence is generated by context tree model, the SeqROCTM toolbox also implements several model selection algorithms and tuning procedures for context tree model.
+Up to our knowledge, there exist only an R package implementing model selection for context tree model \citep{Machler2004}.

 The paper is organized as follows.
-Section \ref{sec:problem} briefly describes the mathematical concepts and model selection algorithms included in the SeqROCTM toolbox.
+Section \ref{sec:modelselection} briefly describes the mathematical concepts and model selection algorithms included in the SeqROCTM toolbox.
 Section \ref{sec:soft_framework} introduces the architecture of the software.
-Sections \ref{sec:example1} and \ref{sec:example2} present the main functionalities of the toolbox through illustrative examples motivated by neuroscience problems.
+Sections \ref{sec:example1} and \ref{sec:example2} present the main functionalities of the toolbox through illustrative examples motivated by statistical learning problems.
 Conclusions are given in Section \ref{sec:conclusions}.